opensourcedesign/opensourcedesign.github.io/content/jobs/2017-10-23-we-need-illustration-logo.md

 how_to_apply:
   - Isaak (likid.geimfari@gmail.com)
   - 'https://github.com/lk-geimfari/mimesis'
-tags: 'logo, illustration, mimesis, python'
+tags: [logo, illustration, mimesis, python]
 date: '2017-10-22T21:59:02.047Z'
 ---
 It would be awesome if someone would draw our current logo in better quality with transparency.
 Our logo is very cute octopus.
 If you're love octopuses then contact me.